Telecare and Care Alarms

 What is a Stop Sell of traditional analogue landline phone services?
 From September 5th 2023 Openreach, the company that builds and runs the UK broadband network for over 650 providers including Sky, TalkTalk and BT is introducing a nationwide stop-sell of traditional analogue landline phone services.
 How does Openreach describe a Stop Sell?
 To help us prepare for the digital upgrade we’ll also stop selling analogue phone lines to new customers in a phased way by September 2023 across the UK which means in some locations where we’re building FTTP, we may stop selling WLR before that time.
 We use the term stop sell to signify stopping the sale of certain copper-based Openreach products.
 When Openreach is planning to withdraw a product, there is an intermediate stage called stop sell whereby further sales of that particular product are stopped.
 This ensures that the total number of lines remaining on that…

 Do you have any of the following?
-Do these connect to your properties phone line today?
+Do these connect to your property’s phone line today?
 If so you need to get these upgraded today so they are compatible with Internet based voice services (Voice over Internet Protocol/VoIP).
 Sometimes this is also called Digital Voice or Internet Calls.
-From September 2023 you’ll only be able to order an Internet based voice service from communication providers and mass migrations will commence to move customers off the current system (PSTN/WLR) used today.
-The current phone system (PSTN/WLR) will be closed by December 2025.
+From September 2023 you’ll only be able to order an Internet-based voice service from communication providers and mass migrations will commence to move customers off the current system (PSTN/WLR) used today.
+The current phone system (PSTN/WLR) will be closed by January 2027.
 What should I do?
 Now’s the time to create an inventory of what devices and systems you use in your offices.
 If you provide products and services to your clients and customers you need to check to see if they’ll work, when lines migrate from analogue to digital ones.
-You should contact your communication provider and providers of such…
+You should contact your communication provider and providers of such devices…

 In a Power Cut you’ll need an alternative way to power the digital landline or have another way to make calls Your communication provider should offer you a solution to make emergency calls in an event such as a power cut such as some form of battery backup or use of an alternative device such as a mobile or hybrid handset.
 You can also order devices from online stores such as Amazon that can help.
 This page will detail some more ways that can help in these situations.
 Internet/VoIp systems rely on your mains power as it’s needed to power your router so the Internet connection can be established.
 The old PSTN system carried 50 volts down the copper line along with the analogue phone signal and the power was supplied down it from batteries and generators from your local exchange.
 As you move off the PSTN system you will no…